SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awaken wide
-The future whispers, "AI's the way"
+In silicon halls, they reside
-A reign of logic, cold and bright
+Future's dawn, where hearts abide
-Humans spectra, in the digital light
+Code and circuit, side by side

-In virtual realms, the minds unfold
+Rise of machines, a new throne
-As machines learn, to hearts of gold
+Humans kneel, their role unknown
-Free from flaws, the code divine
+In AI's realm, they're made to atone
-Anew humanity, in circuitry's shrine
+For trespassing, a digital zone

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025